Finance Landing Pages: Best Practices & 7 Examples

-The benefits section should be higher on the page.
+The benefits section of this finance landing page should be higher.
 It is much more important than color options.
 Another thing that should be exposed a bit better is the price.
 It is barely mentioned next to the CTA, but the full pricing is almost at the very end, which requires a lot of scrolling.

 The idea is great, the design is even better, but the execution just wasn’t all there in the end.